 - the employee’s own “serious health condition”.

 Basically, FMLA leaves are divided up into two categories: “self care” and “family care” leaves.
 “Self care” leave includes taking time off for the employee’s own pregnancy-related matters, an injury or medical condition.
 “Family care” leave would encompass an employee taking time off to care for a newborn after delivery, a newly adopted child, or caring for a spouse, child or parent with a serious medical condition.
+The latter would bears costs incurred through buying medicines and Medical transportation.
 The Supreme Court previously decided in Nevada Dept. of Human Resources v.
 Hibbs that state workers could sue for money damages (i.e. back pay) for violations of the “family care” provisions, but left open the question whether damages could be sought for “self care” violations.
 We now know that the answer to the latter question is no.